 How Can an Attorney Help Me Following a CDL Arrest in North Port, FL?

 An experienced criminal defense attorney can challenge a DUI on legal, constitutional, or administrative grounds.
 If successful, your case could be dismissed by the court.
-There are four key ways that a defense lawyer will challenge your case:
+There are four key ways that a defense lawyer will challenge your case: DUI defense lawyers can help clients navigate strict deadlines and protect their driving privileges.

-- They will challenge the stop.
+- They will challenge the dui stop.

 - They will challenge the accuracy of the field sobriety tests.